 She led some of our most successful advocacy campaigns to date, including one that got leaders from all 13 countries with wild tigers to commit to collectively doubling the number of tigers.
-Jan was also an architect of WWF’s recent campaign to elevate the global response to wildlife trafficking and work with powerful champions to effect change, from Leonardo DiCaprio to revered faith leaders.
+Jan was also an architect of WWF’s campaign to elevate the global response to wildlife crime and work with powerful champions to effect change, from Leonardo DiCaprio to revered faith leaders.

 “WWF is a recognized leader in field work, species protection, and conservation science.
 My job is to marry the great work of WWF in the field with effective advocacy approaches that reach the people whose support we need,” Jan says.
 “Sometimes that’s government officials whose policies need strengthening, sometimes it’s corporations who need to improve their practices.
 Often it’s ordinary people, be it Americans who buy illegal wildlife products or Sumatrans living in elephant habitat that needs protecting.”